mavenlink/design-system/src/components/tooltip/tooltip.md

 Finally, you can also use the `truncate` prop to limit tooltip length.

 In general, this is not recommended.
 Tooltips should be kept short and concise.
 If something needs a particularly long and verbose set of text, it should be somewhere other than a tooltip.
 However, in cases where tooltips render user-entered data, this is not always achievable.
-Use this prop carefully.
+Use this option mindfully.

 ```jsx
 import Tooltip from "./tooltip.jsx";